-- Leaving a job of less than 30 hours per week. - Reduction in the number of hours of employment for the same employer, at the request of the employee, as long as after the reduction, he is employed 30 hours or more per week.
+- Leaving a job of less than 30 hours per week. - Reduction in the number of hours of employment for the same employer, at the request of the employee, as long as after the reduction, he is still employed 30 hours or more per week.

 - Termination of a self-employment enterprise. - Resignation or termination from the employment at the demand of the employer for any reason, including lay-offs and firings.
 Even when the reason for firing is failure of the client to follow rules that the employer can reasonably expect to be followed, being fired is not of the client's own volition and is not, therefore, a voluntary quit.
 See NOTES in item A above. - Leaving employment by a person who was exempt from work requirements at the time of the quit.
-See NOTES in item A above. - For applicants: The quit did not occur within the 60-day period prior to the date of application. - For applicants: The quit did not involve the most recent job of at least 30 hours per week.
+See NOTES in item A above. - For applicants: The quit did not occur within the 60-day period prior to the date of application and/or did not involve the most recent job of at least 30 hours per week. - For recipients: The quit did not involve the most recent job of at least 30 hours per week and/or the client is exempt from the work requirements at the time of the quit or at the time the voluntary quit is determined.